To learn more about the process for course registration for Winter 2023, be sure to review all of the information below carefully!

 Q. I still have questions.
 Is there someone I can talk to?

 A. If you have questions regarding course selection or degree requirements, please schedule an appointment with an Academic Advisor through our Academic Advising System.
-You can also visit us during virtual academic advising drop-in hours (Tuesday and Wednesday 12-1PM) for quick questions.
+You can also visit us during virtual academic advising drop-in hours (Monday 1-2 or Wednesday 11-12) for quick questions.

 For quick, general questions relating to registration and other processes, Add/Drop forms, permissions, standard letter requests, etc., please contact our main office at firstname.lastname@example.org.